gciurpita/Interlock/ReadMe.md

     { Ba4, Bc3, { &s20r, &s16n, &s17n, &s11n, &s12n, &s07n, &s02r, &s01r }},
 </blockquote>

+The code repeatedly
-The code repeated monitors the button input ports.
+* monitors the button input ports
-When it detects that two or more buttons have been pressed, it uses <i>butIos []</i> to match the chip and port bit to button symbols.
+* detects that two or more buttons have been pressed
+* uses <i>butIos []</i> to match the chip and port bit to button IDs
-It then searches the routes table for an entry with that pair of buttons.
+* searches the routes table for an entry with that pair of buttons, and
-The code then sets the corresponding bit to position the switch for each switch machine in the route.
+* sets the corresponding bits to position the switch for each machine in the route.

 <!-- -----------------------------------------------  ---------------------- -->
 <hr>